 You could say an underground wine cave is Earth’s answer to the wine fridge.
 Varying in size and use, these spaces are intriguing and, more importantly, practical for wine aging and storage.
 Wine caves are not new.
 For hundreds of years, people have used these spaces to store wine for reasons that are just as relevant today.
 This post covers six persuasive and practical reasons why wineries should seriously consider storing wine in a cave.

-Topics: underground spaces, wine caves, wine storage and aging
+Topics: wine caves, underground spaces, wine storage and aging

 9 Things To Consider For Your Next Underground Project